tc39/notes/meetings/2018-03/mar-20.md

 DE: We need to have good video call setups.

 API: Its kind of short timing for us, we are hosting in May, but we have a big office here.

 BFS: I know that GoDaddy has offered, but we're not on a coast...

 DE: Some people want direct flights from the big cities. (out of time) Do we want to adopt this template?

-MS: I don't want to adopt an exact template, but I want one European, two East Coast (perhaps Atlanta) and three West Coast.
+MLS: I don't want to adopt an exact template, but I want one European, two East Coast (perhaps Atlanta) and three West Coast.
 Places like Atlanta have good connections which could make it less expensive, the problem is finding a host for such a location.

 DE: Why would you not adopt this template?

-MS: Don't want to preclude a perspective host for a particular meeting date whose company doesn't fit the template.
+MLS: Don't want to preclude a perspective host for a particular meeting date whose company doesn't fit the template.

 DE: This can be a first draft and it's subject to change, can we have a two minutes extensions?